oracle/macaron/docs/source/pages/cli_usage/action_analyze.rst

 Description
 -----------

-Analyze a Github public repository (and potentially the repositories of it dependencies) to determine its SLSA posture following the specification of `SLSA v0.1 <https://slsa.dev/spec/v0.1/>`_.
+Analyze a public GitHub repository (and optionally the repositories of its dependencies) to determine its SLSA posture.
+We currently support `SLSA v0.1 <https://slsa.dev/spec/v0.1/>`_.
+The support for `SLSA v1.0 <https://slsa.dev/spec/v1.0/>`_ will be added in future.

 -----
 Usage